rosslambert/SDV-FriendMod/README.md

 # SDV-FriendMod
 This mod adds Ross and his friends into the game of Stardew Valley.
+These 9 NPCs are: Ross, David, Zech, Shelby, Skye, Kurtis, Jacob, Ana, and Dylan.

 ## Plans
 * Figure out where the heck these guys are going to live in the game.
 The idea of adding a whole new AREA is pretty scary, so they'll probably just live in other villagers' houses.
-* By 0.2.0 Do some sprite work, even if it's really bad.
-Anything is better than a bunch of Abigail clones.
 * Make some schedules.
 I love the idea of a book club in the library, and maybe a board game group or DnD group
-* Make some dialogue.
+* By V 0.3.0, finish all the daily dialogue.
+* Dialogue 21% (55/252)
+    * Ross:     28/28 daily dialogue
+    * David:    10/28 daily dialogue
+    * Zech:     3/28 daily dialogue
+    * Shelby:   2/28 daily dialogue
+    * Skye:     1/28 daily dialogue
+    * Kurtis:   5/28 daily dialogue
+    * Jacob:    1/28 daily dialogue
+    * Ana:      1/28 daily dialogue
+    * Dylan:    4/28 daily dialogue
-* Consider adding events, but that seems daunting
+* Consider adding events
+* Rainy day dialogue

 ## Updates

+### V 0.2.0
+* Everyone has sprites!
+Are they good sprites?
+Eh.
+Do they all have animations?
+Heck no!
+They can't even all turn to the left and right.
+But hey, it's something!
+* Updated a few dialogue lines.

 ### V 0.1.2
 * Added letters that come in the mail from each person.
 The likelihood of getting a letter in the mail is correlated with friendship, just like it is with all NPCs.
 All new NPCs send gifts with their letters.
 * Updated Ana's sprites.
 She can look up and to the left and right!
 Still no walking animation though lol.
+* Updated Dylan's sprites, too.
 * Updated some of David's daily dialogue.

 ### V 0.1.1